How to Tell If Brake Rotors Are Bad [Sign And Solutions]

 1. Noisy Brakes

-Generally, if the rotor is warped, which means that the surface is not flat enough, it will create a high-pitch squeaking sound.
+Generally, if the rotor is warped, the surface is not flat enough, it will create a high-pitch squeaking sound.
 On the other hand, worn rotors are more likely to project a rather scraping sound.

-However, the squealing sound might be produced from worn brake pads, too, so it’s better to check out which one is the culprit.
+However, the squealing sound might also be produced by worn brake pads, so it’s better to check out which one is the culprit.
 If you hear a sound that’s more of grinding, you are in danger because the rotors are really in a very bad condition.

 So, when you hear such kind of bad sounds, do a check on your brake system.